Working Hours Policy/GB Domestic Rules, Work Schedule Policy & Pay Policy

 serious interruption of essential public services (gas, water, electricity or drainage), of telecommunication or postal services, or in the use of roads, railways, ports or airports; or serious damage to property.

-But you MUST ensure you get Adequate rest, means you should have regular rest periods.
-These rest periods must be sufficiently long and continuous to ensure that you do not harm yourselves, fellow workers or others and that you do not damage their health in the short or long term.
+But you MUST ensure you get Adequate rest, which means you should have regular rest periods.
+These rest periods must be sufficiently long and continuous.

 It is your responsibility to keep track of your breaks and working hours and you should advise your OSM of any foreseeable problems or issues when receiving work details.